Jeep Wrangler (JK): Powertrain

-For the 2012 model year the 3.8L V6 was replaced by Chrysler 3.6L Pentastar VVT V6 engine previously seen in the Jeep Grand Cherokee (WK2), now producing 285 horsepower, and 260 pound-feet of torque.
+For the 2012 model year, the 3.8L V6 was replaced by the Chrysler 3.6L Pentastar VVT V6 engine previously seen in the Jeep Grand Cherokee (WK2), now producing 285 horsepower and 260 pound-feet of torque.
 The NSG370 remained as the manual transmission option, while the 42RLE was replaced by a 5-speed Mercedes-Benz NAG1-family W5A580.

 The 2.8 L VM Motori turbodiesel straight-4 producing 177 hp and 302 lb·ft of torque used in the Liberty was offered as options outside of U.S., as it did not satisfy U.S. emission control standards for 2007.
 It was offered with either the NSG370 manual, or the 42RLE automatic transmission.

-The lower two levels have the Jeep Command-Trac part-time four-wheel drive system with an optional Trac-Loc limited-slip differential, while the Rubicon uses Rock-Trac a version of the NV241 with a 4:1 low range.
+The lower two levels have the Jeep Command-Trac part-time four-wheel drive system with an optional Trac-Lok limited-slip differential, while the Rubicon uses Rock-Trac, a version of the NV241 with a 4:1 low range.
 Electronic locking front- and rear-axles called Tru-lok are also standard on Rubicon models.
 (A rear locking differential was optional on X and Sahara models for 2007, then only on select X models for 2008 and 2009.
-From 2010 onward, the only non-Rubicon Wrangler to have the Tru-lok locking differential as an option are the 2015 Wrangler X, based on the Sahara, and the 2016 75th Anniversary Edition Wranglers.)
+From 2010 onward, the only non-Rubicon Wrangler to have the Tru-lok locking differential as an option is the 2015 Wrangler X, based on the Sahara, and the 2016 75th Anniversary Edition Wranglers.)

 Updates and editions

 Postal Service

-The Wrangler was available with factory installed right-hand drive, targeted at U.S. Mail carriers.
+The Wrangler was available with factory-installed right-hand drive, targeted at U.S. Mail carriers.
 Rural mail boxes in the United States are serviced with the carrier behind the wheel, also useful for carriers who wish to get out of their vehicle without the risk of getting hit by traffic.
 For the 2007 and 2008 model years, the right-hand drive Jeep was the short-wheelbase Wrangler.
 For the 2009 model year, the right-hand drive Wrangler was replaced by the right-hand drive Wrangler Unlimited.

+AIL Storm Mark III

+An AIL Storm Mark III was set to be produced for the Israeli defense forces starting in June 2008, when the IDF was to purchase around 600 vehicles beginning in early 2011.
+Based on the then-new four-door Jeep Wrangler JK design, the Mark III is meant to address some of the shortfalls of the earlier Mark II.
+Whereas the previous vehicle was an update of the original TK Storm, the Storm III was designed from the outset with a five-door configuration.
+Unlike the TJ-L, the new JK Storm has a much higher maximum load capacity in part due to heavier-duty shock absorbers, springs, and axles, necessary for an armored version.
+It includes a standard 2.8L Italian VM Motori turbodiesel and automatic transmission.